andrewdavidmackenzie/pigg/README.md

 There are a couple of env vars that can be setup to help you interact with your pi.

-You can set these up in your env so you always have them, or set them on the command line when invoking `make`
+You can set these up in your env, so you always have them, or set them on the command line when invoking `make`

 * `PI_TARGET` Which Pi to copy files to and ssh into `PI_TARGET := pizero2w0.local`